Alicia Vikander: Television

+Theatre

 Other credited works

 In 2020, Vikander recorded a narration of the audiobook chapter "Pippi Longstocking Moves Into Villa Villekulla", supporting the global charitable initiative "Pippi of Today", a collaboration between The Astrid Lindgren Company and Save the Children, to create awareness and raise money for girls on the move.

-In 2021, Vikander recorded the song "Blue Bayou", which is featured on the Blue Bayou (Original Motion Picture Soundtrack).
+In 2021, Vikander recorded the song "Blue Bayou", which is featured in the Blue Bayou (Original Motion Picture Soundtrack).